5 tips for effective employee reviews and evaluations

 - Remember the key principles of feedback.

-According to behavioral scientists, feedback should be given mostly in the form of praise and should not include constructive criticism.
+According to behavioural scientists, feedback should be given mostly in the form of praise and should not include constructive criticism.
 Think in terms of constructive dialogue instead.
 Criticism points out something that’s wrong, whereas dialogue is about brainstorming and finding solutions.
 Dialogue opens the door for a productive two-way conversation on even terms.
 Along these lines, put the positive-negative-positive sandwich in the past, too.
 People long ago learned to see through it and tend only to focus on the negative.

 - Managers need coaching, too.

 Being a boss doesn’t automatically make someone skilled at conducting performance assessments.
-Managers must learn how to sync every individual performance goal with larger business goals and help people focus on what is important to the organization.
+Managers must learn how to sync every individual performance goal with larger business goals and help people focus on what is important to the organisation.
 Managers often need help connecting those dots.
 Managers also might need direction to ensure that goals set out for their people are realistic but also interesting enough for people to want to pursue, lest goals feel like mundane boxes that need ticking.

 - Don’t de-link compensation.